ethereumjs/ethereumjs-monorepo/packages/client/README.md

 #### Networking

+##### Local Connection: EthereumJS <- EthereumJS

-For debugging on networking issues two npm start scripts exist to set up two local client nodes to test networking connection flow.
+For debugging on networking issues there are two custom npm start scripts with appropriate settings.

 Start a first client listening on the default port and using the default data directory with: